 The tournament is organised by the United States Golf Association (USGA) in mid-June and scheduled so that the final round is played on the third Sunday, which is Father’s Day.

 From a course difficulty perspective, the US Open Championship is traditionally the hardest of the four Majors to win.

-The US Open is staged at a variety of courses and set up in such a way that scoring is difficult.
+The tournament is staged at a variety of courses and set up in such a way that scoring is difficult.
 US Open courses are typically characterised by low scoring, are long, have a high cut of primary rough, undulating greens and tight fairways.

-Important factors this week will be good strategy, hitting the right parts of the green and avoid haemorrhaging shots to the field with a ‘card-wrecker‘.
+Important factors this week will be good strategy, hitting the right parts of the green and avoid haemorrhaging shots to the field.
+Links form is definitely worth considering this week

 Like with all Majors, it is worth holding back some wager money to have a bet in running after 36 or even 54 holes are completed.